hotpad100c/yetanothercarpetaddition/README.md

 ### /tick freeze <phase>      <- freeze different phases, like `entities` `block event`

+### /bindToFake <player> <fakeplayer>    <— Beta feature that allows a player to control a fakePlayer.
+When executed, it binds the fakePlayer to the player and synchronizes view direction, position, inventory contents, and other entity data.
+If the command is executed a second time on the same target, it will automatically unbind.

 ### `enableTickStepCounter` - Tick Step Counter

 * **Description**: Enables a tick counter when `/tick freeze` is active, allowing you to track how many game ticks have